verity/labs

 Test the promises the product makes

-Generated code often has zero meaningful test coverage.
+Generated code often has zero meaningful test coverage because the workflow optimized for getting to "working," not proving behavior.
 Start with tests for the flows that define trust:

 Those tests do not need to cover everything.
 They need to protect the promises that would be expensive to break.